rcifw/rcifw.github.io/docs/software/matlabinteractive.md

 (.venv) [clusteruser@node16 ~]$ pip install jupyter-matlab-proxy
 ```

-Start the Jupyter Lab server and connect to it in your web browser with as usual.
+Start the Jupyter Lab server and connect to it in your web browser as usual.
 You should see something like this.

 ![Screenshot of Jupyter Lab launcher with Matlab available.](../assets/images/jupyter-matlab-screenshot-1.png)